 - Punch dough down and turn out onto a lightly floured counter-top.
 Knead dough a few times to work out the gas bubbles formed by the yeast.

-- Divide dough into six equals portions.
+- Divide dough into six equal portions.
 Gather each portion into a ball, cover with a damp kitchen towel, and allow to rest for 7-10 minutes.

-- Brush each bagel with the egg wash, then sprinkle with sesame seeds.
+- Brush each bagel with the egg wash, then sprinkle with sesame seeds (or za’atar).
 Cover with plastic wrap and set in a warm place to rise until approximately double in size.

 - Uncover and bake in a 350-degree oven until golden brown, about 20-30 minutes.
 If baking two pans at once, be sure to rotate them half-way through the cooking time.
 Remove from oven and allow to cool before eating.